IanFinlayson/exploring-cs/chapter08.md

 ------------------------------------------------------------------------

-As an example of using the math library, let\'s look at the problem of figuring out how difficult a password would be to guess based on how long the password is, and how many characters might be in it.
+As an example of using the math library, let's look at the problem of figuring out how difficult a password would be to guess based on how long the password is, and how many characters might be in it.
 This is related to the problem we looked at last week of checking that a